RyanDaDeng/data-structure-self-practice/README.md

 This will be my own practice repo, initially the repo does not have any solutions.
 I will practice each problem along with my studying progress.

-For each exercise, I will include a readme file with my own personal notes and description.
+For each exercise, I will include a readme file with my own personal notes and descriptions.

 # Set up